Skip to content

 2. Review the endpoints.

-The admin and design APIs aren't included since they're not appropriate for accessing the demo database's data.
-The dataSource parameter is always "demo" because the OpenAPI specification is for that Domino REST API database.
+The admin and design APIs aren't included since they're not appropriate for accessing the database's data.
+The value of the dataSource parameter always corresponds to the name of the selected Domino REST API database.
+Based on the example image, the value of the dataSource parameter is "demo" because the OpenAPI specification is for that Domino REST API database.

 SwaggerAPIDatabase